johnpeart/dept-of-bad-ideas/_host-notes/04-unsaleable-policy-division.md

 > “For our second round you’ll be taking up a role in our *Unsaleable Policy Division*.
 The job of this unit is to come up with solutions that might actually work but that people would never vote for in a million years.
 >
-> “You’ve been given a policy problem in advance of us recording today’s episode and you were asked to prepare a 5 minute presentation about how you would solve that problem.”
+> “You’ve been given a policy problem in advance of us recording today’s episode and you were asked to prepare a presentation about how you would solve that problem.”

 ## Explain the policy problem

 Tell listeners what the problem is that the guest has been asked to solve.
 Say something like:

-> “The problem you’ve been asked to solve is: *[read out the problem]*
+> “What was the problem you’ve been asked to solve?”

+## Ask them for context and an elevator pitch

+Start the conversation asking for some context and their elevator pitch, so that you can structure their time for them.
+Say something like:

+> “Why don’t you start off by giving us some context to this problem?
 >
-> “Are you ready to pitch your solution?”
+> […]
+>
+> “OK.
+So in a few sentences, give us an overview of your solution.
+What’s you elevator pitch?”

 ## Guest presentation

 The guest will present for 5 minutes.

-## Follow up questions

-When the guest has finished presenting, ask them some follow up questions for a few minutes to clarify content of their idea, or just to draw out anything interesting or funny.

 ## Scoring